Pussy Riot vs. The Pseudo Religious of Eastern Europe

 But on the other hand, the story also short-circuits the reader’s ability to make critical connections among the issues inelegantly tumbled together (capitalism, authoritarianism, unemployment, and environmentalism), or the ability to move upward to a higher level of analysis, and to critique the assumptions of a world-view that, in spite of its acknowledgment of political dissent, is never troubled by the imperatives of capitalism itself.

 Here, David Harvey’s book, Justice, Nature, and the Geography of Difference is a useful interlocutor.
-Harvey aims to do . . .
+Harvey aims to do precisely . . .

 Read more: Reading the News